MathiasBuff/2D-LC-Vis/README.md

 # py-2D-LC-Vis
-2D-LC Visualisation Tool, in development
+2D-LC Visualisation Tool, in development with D. Guillarme, M. Aebischer, at University of Geneva.